scandum/rotate/README.md

 Trinity Rotation
 ----------------
 The trinity rotation (aka conjoined triple reversal) is derived from the triple reversal rotation.
 Rather than three separate reversals it conjoins the three reversals, improving locality and reducing the number of moves.
 Optionally, if the overlap is smaller than 8 elements, it skips the trinity rotation and performs an auxiliary or bridge rotation on stack memory.
-Its first known publication was in 2021 by Control from the Holy Grail Sort Project.
+Its first known publication was in 2021 by Igor van den Hoven.
 ```c
 ┌──────────────────────────┬─────────────────┐
 │ 1  2  3  4  5  6  7  8  9│10 11 12 13 14 15│